unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 {% include figure.html
 class="img-center"
 width="100%"
-caption="All 3 floors of 1717 Roma as initially planned by Beula Fleming.
-Note that they have been turned upside-down to match the orientation of Hesselden's drawings and the current maps." src="images/Screenshot_20250516_150618.jpg"
+caption=""
+src="images/Screenshot_20250516_150618.jpg"
 %}
+>All 3 floors of 1717 Roma as initially planned by Beula Fleming.
+Note that they have been turned upside-down to match the orientation of Hesselden's drawings and the current maps.[^Beula]

 {% include figure.html
 class="img-center"
 width="100%"
-caption="All 3 floors of 1717 Roma as drawn out by Louis G. Hesselden, reflecting the final overall design of Beula's work as well as his newly planned additions and changes." src="images/Screenshot_20250516_150644~3.jpg"
+caption=""
+src="images/Screenshot_20250516_150644~3.jpg"
 %}
+>All 3 floors of 1717 Roma as drawn out by Louis G. Hesselden, reflecting the final overall design of Beula's work as well as his newly planned additions and changes.[^Hesselden]

 {% include figure.html
 class="img-center"
 width="100%"
-caption="Up-to-date maps of 1717 Roma taken from emergency evacuation guidelines for each floor, demonstrating many changes made to the interior." src="images/Screenshot_20250516_150700.jpg"
+caption=""
+src="images/Screenshot_20250516_150700.jpg"
 %}
+>Up-to-date maps of 1717 Roma taken from emergency evacuation guidelines for each floor, demonstrating many changes made to the interior.[^Evac]

 Walls were torn down to open up many rooms, though others were divided up further.
 For example, the dining room the Alpha Chi Omega girls ate in was divided into an extension of the old check room, a small kitchen space, and offices for the business department.
 What was once the Alpha Chi Omega living room was split into five rooms, while the fireplace was concealed behind drywall.

 {% include figure.html
 class="img-center"
 width="50%"
-caption="The editorial, design, and production department space within the Press, based out of the former living room.
-The ornate beams are one of the only relics of the original space." src="images/PXL_20250501_230832554.jpg"
+caption=""
+src="images/PXL_20250501_230832554.jpg"
 %}
+>The editorial, design, and production department space within the Press, based out of the former living room.
+The ornate beams are one of the only relics of the original space.[^Me]

 Perhaps where the building's history shines through most clearly is in the Ernest R. Earick Memorial Library, though.
 Even in the adjacent hallway, a gap in the floor trim marks where a door once stood, leading to the matron's room originally and the housemother's reception room in Hesselden's time.
 Even inside the room, though, there are distinctive signs left behind.
 A small divot in the ventilation jutting down from the ceiling, now propping up some _New Mexico Quarterly_ magazines, marks where a closet once was.
 In the back-right corner, the ceiling opens up where another door once stood.
 A protrusion that links with the vent is all that remains of a bathroom.
 It is quite appropriate that a building with such a storied history is now home to an organization focused predominantly on putting stories and histories out into the world.

 {% include figure.html
 class="img-center"
 width="60%"
-caption="The hallway outside the Ernest R. Earick Memorial Library and the library itself from both sides.
-It houses the majority of the Press's output and also acts as a conference room for Press meetings." src="images/Screenshot_20250516_153240.jpg"
+caption=""
+src="images/Screenshot_20250516_153240.jpg"
 %}
+>The hallway outside the Ernest R. Earick Memorial Library and the library itself from both sides.[^Me] It houses the majority of the Press's output and also acts as a conference room for Press meetings.

 ## Interview with 1717 Roma
 Embedded below is a mockup interview with 1717 Roma NE, which alludes to some of what the Alpha Chi Omega members got up to, as well as some operations of the Press in the present-day.